kdzwinel/progress-bar-animation/README.md

 ![try to fit this in you ~16ms budget](http://i.imgur.com/EfeuTsw.png)

-On desktop even the unoptimized version works smoothly simply because there are multiple rasterization threads:
+On desktop even the unoptimized version of my animation works smoothly simply because there are multiple rasterization threads:

 ![rasterization on desktop](http://i.imgur.com/quzQjiC.png)